Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 The Parietal Rule / University Housing Requirement

-Students enrolled for summer school are bound by the same guidelines.
+Residents enrolled for summer school are bound by the same guidelines.
 Please note: College credits earned by the student while attending high school (College Credit Plus, Advance Placement, senior to sophomore, Senate bill 140, etc.) which advances a student academically to a higher class year, will not be considered toward housing exemption eligibility.
 Transfer and re-enrolling students' post high school education history will be subject to certification by the Director of Admissions.
-Students required to live on campus who fail to comply with this condition may have their course registration denied or canceled.
+Residents required to live on campus who fail to comply with this condition may have their course registration denied or canceled.

 Air Conditioners / Personal Refrigerators

 Ohio University prohibits the installation of personal air conditioners and refrigeration units.
-Medical needs that require special accommodation must be identified no later than May 30th and must be accompanied by a recent physician's statement (issued within the last 30 days) outlining the specific medical need of the student in order to be considered for an air conditioned room.
+Medical needs that require special accommodation must be identified no later than April 15 and must be accompanied by a recent physician's statement (issued within the last 30 days) outlining the specific medical need of the student in order to be considered for an air conditioned room.
 Accommodations and university-owned equipment will be utilized to best meet the needs of the individual within university owned residence halls.
-Returning students whose medical needs require air-conditioning should select from the air-conditioned rooms available on campus during the Returning Student Room Selection process.
+New and Returning students whose medical needs require air-conditioning should select from the air-conditioned rooms available on campus during the Returning Student Room Selection process.
 No additional or personal air-conditioners may be installed.

 Emergency Room Entry